nrth3rnlb/picard-plugin-shelves/README.md

 **Example:**

-- If you accidentally place files in `~/Music/Wardruna - Runaljod - Yggdrasil/`, the plugin recognises this as an artist/album name (not a shelf)
+- If you accidentally place files in `~/Music/Wardruna - Runaljod - Yggdrasil/`, the plugin recognizes this as an artist/album name (not a shelf)
 - The shelf tag is automatically set to "Standard" instead
-- Files will be organised properly when saved: `~/Music/Standard/Wardruna/Runaljod - Yggdrasil/`
+- Files will be organized properly when saved: `~/Music/Standard/Wardruna/Runaljod - Yggdrasil/`

 **Note:** If you *really* want to use such a name as a shelf, add it manually in the plugin settings.
-Once added, it will be recognised as a valid shelf.
+Once added, it will be recognized as a valid shelf.

 ### Manual Assignment